 The bottom line

 Tangerine 's Investment Funds and Wealthsimple Invest have some key things in common.
-We both offer access to customer support, have features to automate your contributions, and portfolio rebalancing to keep your investments on track.
+We both offer access to customer support, have features to automate your contributions, and portfolio rebalancing and dividend reinvestment to keep your investments on track.
 Our biggest differences are our fee structures and the portfolios we offer.

 Wealthsimple Invest charges a 0.5% management fee.
 That fee drops to 0.4% if you deposit more than $100k.
 Tangerine charges a 1.07% fee on their investment funds, regardless of how much you invest.
 Transfer fees vary by account type at Tangerine.
-For example, Tangerine charges $45 when you move your TFSA, RIF, or RRSP to another provider.
+For example, Tangerine charges $125 when you transfer your registered investment account to another institution, and $50 when you move your TFSA, RIF, or RRSP to another provider.
 There is no fee when you transfer an account from Wealthsimple Invest to another institution.
-And, if you transfer an account to Wealthsimple Invest, we'll cover the transfer fees on accounts over $5,000.
+And, if you transfer an account to Wealthsimple Invest, we’ll cover the transfer fees on accounts over $5,000.